 What is a Master Promissory Note?

 Signing the MPN one time also enables you to receive multiple federal student loans for up to 10 academic years under the same program.

 What does deferment mean?

-If a borrower returns to college, or is unemployed for an extended period of time, or is on active military duty, he or she may request that their loans be placed on deferment.
+If a borrower returns to college, or is unemployed for an extended period of time, or is on active military duty, he/she may request that his/her loans be placed on deferment.

-A lender does not have to grant deferment.
-But if the lender does grant a deferment, the borrower can temporarily postpone repaying a loan.
+If the lender grants a deferment, the borrower can temporarily postpone repaying his/her loan for a specific amount of time.

 What does forbearance mean?